Chase Ink Business Card Guide: How & Why To Apply

 If your goal is to be approved for all three Ink cards, your best strategy is “slow and steady,” as they say.
 I’d recommend applying for the cards a bit over 30 days apart, at the absolute fastest.
 If you apply for the first card on day one, apply for the second card on day 35 (or so), and then the last card on day 70 (or so).
 Or maybe wait even longer between applications.

-If it were me, I’d definitely recommend making the Ink Business Preferred Card first, since it’s the most lucrative, and has the best bonus.
+If it were me, I’d definitely recommend making the Ink Business Preferred Card first, since it’s the all-around most lucrative card.

 Then you have to decide whether the Ink Business Card Card or Ink Business Unlimited Card is a better option for you as the second card to apply for.
 If it were me, I’d probably apply for the Ink Business Unlimited Card, given that it offers 1.5x points on all purchases, so it nicely balances the 3x points categories on the Ink Business Preferred Card.